-Today, CMCA is a pioneer in the field of Citizenship Education in India which is educating children and youth to be knowledgeable citizens who are concerned, thinking and active for an inclusive and sustainable society.
+Today, CMCA is a pioneer in the field of Citizenship Education in India which is empowering children and youth to be citizens who are concerned, thinking and active for an inclusive and sustainable society.

 Empowering children and youth to be active citizens!

 CMCA is a 17-year-old non-profit organisation that is a pioneer in Citizenship Education in India.
 Our mission is to transform young Indians into concerned, thinking and active citizens for an inclusive and sustainable India.
 We do this by engaging with young people at the grassroots in educational institutions and communities through experiential programs that impart Citizenship values and Life Skills.Simultaneously, we work towards integrating Citizenship Education into educational policies and practices.